About Us

 CPC Leadership

 Our pastor is Brad Irick.
 Although born and raised in California, he was blessed to marry a Colorado girl, Ali Stanton, in 1997.
 To their union, the Lord added a daughter, Mackenzie, in 1998 and a son, Cam, in 2005.
 Brad graduated from Colorado Christian University in 1997 and Reformed Theological Seminary in 2009.
 He is currently pursuing a Doctor of Ministry degree from Heidelberg Theological Seminary in Sioux Falls, SD.
-During his free time, Brad enjoys spending time with his family, watching golf when not playing it, and usually has his nose in a fantasy or science fiction novel.
+During his free time, Brad enjoys spending time with his family, watching golf when not playing it, and usually has his nose in a book.

 Brad Irick